Sneakers: Culture

 Sneakers have been an important part of hip hop (primarily Pumas, Nike, and Adidas) and rock 'n roll (Converse, Vans) cultures since the 1970s.
 Hip hop artists sign million dollar deals with major brands such as Nike, Adidas, or Puma to promote their shoes.
 Sneaker collectors, called "sneakerheads", regard sneakers as fashionable items.
 Sneaker companies encourage this trend by producing rare sneakers in limited numbers, often at very high retail prices.
 Artistically-modified sneakers can sell for upwards of $1000 at exclusive establishments like Saks Fifth Avenue.
 In 2005, a documentary, Just for Kicks, about the sneaker phenomenon and history was released.

+Technology

+A future-prediction report issued by Accenture in 2015 anticipated that future running shoes and other sport wear could report when they need to be replaced based on a wearer's exercise schedule.